snowplow-incubator/trackers-implementation-examples/README.md

 ### Running the demos
 **Android**
 1. Open Android Studio
-2. File > Open the `android_compose_demo` subfolder
+2. File > Open the `Android_Compose_demo` subfolder
-3. Set your collector URL in `android_compose_demo/app/src/main/java/com/snowplowanalytics/androidcomposedemo/data/Tracking.kt`
+3. Set your collector URL in `Android_Compose_demo/app/src/main/java/com/snowplowanalytics/androidcomposedemo/data/Tracking.kt`
 4. Run using the green triangle button at the top right(ish) of the window

 **iOS**